arunkumarkundra/choicease/CONTRIBUTING.md

 - Any contribution you submit will be made available under GPL v3 (or a compatible license).
 - To make contribution tracking simple and legally clear, we ask contributors to sign-off commits with the Developer Certificate of Origin (DCO) style line described below.

+### Contributions and Premium Features
+Contributions to the project are licensed under GPL v3.
+If you contribute features related to white-labelling or other premium functionality, that code will be available under GPL v3 and may be used by anyone under the terms of that license.
+The Choicease brand remains protected; use of the Choicease name/logo requires separate permission.

 ### DCO sign-off (recommended)
 Add this line to the end of each commit message:
 ```